-- All eight scenarios reduce the drive alone rate, vehicle miles traveled, and greenhouse gas and other emissions. - All scenarios increase daily transit trips, except for Roadway A which results in minimal change.
+- All eight scenarios reduce the drive alone rate, vehicle miles traveled, and greenhouse gas and other emissions. - All scenarios increase daily transit trips, though Roadway A results in a small change.

 Regional travel costs and individual traveler costs vary by scenario.